anderkve/FYS3150/_sources/book/using_git/using_git.md

 system to start tracking changes to a new file.
-Git's **add** command does something simpler and more powerful: `git add` is used both for new and newly modified files, and in both cases it takes a snapshot of the given files and stages that content in the index, ready for inclusion in the next commit.
+Git's **add** command does something simpler and more powerful: `git add` is used both for new and newly modified files, and in both cases it takes a snapshot of the given files and stages that content, ready for inclusion in the next commit.